uconneeb/systseminar/index.md

 ---
 layout: home
 ---
-## Welcome to Systematics Seminar

-This is the home page of the UConn EEB department's Systematics Seminar (EEB 6486).
+This is the home page of the [UConn EEB department](https://eeb.uconn.edu)'s Systematics Seminar (EEB 6486).
 This is a graduate seminar devoted to issues of interest to graduate students and faculty who make up the systematics program at the University of Connecticut.

 Please join the [systematics-l listserv](listserv) if you have a UConn NetID so you will not miss out on important announcements.